tbalza/kubernetes-cicd-zt/README.md

 ### Deployment

-After the first stage succeeds, Terraform will automatically bootstrap ArgoCD using values generated dynamically while provisioning, where it will now "take over" and deploy a fully configured and interconnected CI/CD pipeline with Sonarqube, Jenkins, ArgoCD Image Updater, Django, ElasticSearch, Fluentbit, Kibana, Prometheus and Grafana.
+After the first stage succeeds, Terraform will automatically bootstrap ArgoCD which will then "take over" and deploy and manage a fully configured and interconnected CI/CD pipeline with Sonarqube, Jenkins, ArgoCD Image Updater, Django, ElasticSearch, Fluentbit, Kibana, Prometheus and Grafana.

 After around ~10 minutes you'll be able to access all of the app console UIs via their subdomain: